 Inspections of EU ships

-However, the failure or poor performance of a number of of flag State may result in sub-standard ships sailing around the globe.
+However, the failure or poor performance of a number of flag States may result in sub-standard ships sailing around the globe.
 To avoid the proliferation of substandard shipping, an additional safety barrier, the Port State Control, was developed, which functions as a second line of defence.

 Port State Control means that ships can be inspected by the authorities of states at which they call, regardless of what flag they fly.
 Port State officers are entitled to verify that the condition of the ship and its equipment comply with the requirements of international maritime legislation and that the ship is manned and operated in compliance with these rules and obligations.
 These requirements are all defined in international Conventions.
 For ships calling EU, stricter requirements imposed by EU law also apply and are being verified by PSC.